James-revans/James-revans/README.md

 ### Hi there 👋

-I’m I'm James, a front end developer.
+I'm James, a front end developer.
 I currently work on the Alexa Blueprints team at Amazon.

 I love diving into anything UI/UX related and am always looking for fun projects to work on.